polterguy/hyper-core/README.md

 Often times the above 4 basic CRUD operations simply won't cut it for you.
 Maybe you want to perform a join on multiple tables for instance?
 Or you want to add more complex conditions than the above allows you to?
-Or maybe you need to insert into multiple tables during one invocation, wrapping your SQL in a transaction?
+Or maybe you need to insert into multiple tables during one invocation, wrapping your SQLs in a database transaction?
 For such times, there is the `x` method.
 The `x` method doesn't take a table name as its second parameter.
 Instead it requires the name, to your extension method, which you'll need to supply as a Hyperlambda file, inside of your _"/common/documents/private/hyper-core/x/"_ folder.
 If you have a file called for instance